 We are subject to various claims, complaints and legal actions in the normal course of business from time to time.
+For example, during the quarter we initiated litigation asserting claims of patent infringement against a third party.
 We do not believe we have any currently pending litigation for which the outcome could have a material adverse effect on our operations or financial position.